gdinesh012/onemcp/README.md

 ## Configuration

 OneMCP uses `.onemcp.json` for configuration.
+The configuration file supports **JSON with comments (JSONC)** format - add `//` for line comments or `/* */` for block comments to document your configuration.

-See `.onemcp.json.example` for a complete example.
+See `.onemcp.json.example` for a complete example with comments.

 ### Settings